Do You Need A Doctor’s Appointment For Burns (First Degree Burns, Second Degree Burns)?

 What can I expect if I need to come in because I have burned myself?

-If you have burned yourself, you need to come in as soon as possible after being injured.
+If you have burned yourself, you need to come into one of our New Jersey offices as soon as possible after being injured.
 We will ask about your medical history, any medications you are taking and whether you are allergic to any medications.
 You will need to tell us how you were burned and how long it has been since the injury occurred.
 We will examine the burned area to determine the severity of the burn.
 Depending on the extent of the burn, we may prescribe an antibiotic ointment or oral antibiotic if we are concerned about infection.
 You may need daily dressing changes- if this is the case, we will instruct you on how to perform the dressing change or make arrangements for daily dressing changes.
 In some cases, you may also need a tetanus shot if you have not had one for a while.
 If necessary, we may refer you to a specialist (plastic surgeon).

 If you have suffered a burn, call to make an appointment as soon as possible.
 In most cases, we can see you very quickly.
 Doing so may prevent infection and other complications.